hanriffin/cs50/README.md

 ### Devices
 File: getdevice.jsx

-This javascript gets checks for all available devices that the user has and if a device is active, it will render the player and play the song.
-If no devices are active, it will provide a list of devices to choose from, and the user will be able to select which device to activate.
-Once a device is active or activated, the player will automatically play the song that is in queue.
+This javascript gets checks for all available devices that the user has and if a device is active, it will render the player and play the song that is in queue.
+If no devices are active, it will provide a list of currently linked devices to choose from, and the user will be able to select which device to activate.
+However, if there are no linked devices, the user will be prompted to launch an instance of Spotify.
+Once a device is activated, the player will automatically play the song that is in queue.

 ### Web Playback
-File: WebPlayback.jsx (**)
+File: WebPlayback.jsx (NOT USED)

 ## Application Navigations
 These are the navigations that are on top of the app.
 Clicking each navigation will redirect you to to each part of the app, Home, Top, Analysis, Charts and Recommendations.